Latest update

 • Pray for confidence and wisdom for the youth currently undertaking further education.

-• Pray for wisdom and strength for local workers as they support children and their families who are at risk of abuse and domestic violence.
+• Pray for wisdom and strength for local workers who are at risk of abuse and domestic violence.

 The gift of clean water in Thailand